Smithsonian/ngehtsim/README.md

 # ngeht-sims

-A repository of simulation material  for the ngEHT collaboration
+A set of tools for generating synthetic data for the next-generation Event Horizon Telescope (ngEHT).